Mission: Impossible III: Plot

 Waking up, Ethan sees Davian holding a gagged Julia at gunpoint.
 Davian tells Ethan that he will count to ten and shoot Julia if he doesn't tell him where the Rabbit's Foot is.
 Despite Ethan asserting that he brought the real Rabbit's Foot, Davian seemingly shoots Julia and leaves.
 Musgrave arrives and reveals himself as the actual IMF traitor.
 Julia is still alive, and the dead woman is Davian's translator, who is used to confirm the authenticity of the Rabbit's Foot.
-Musgrave was working with Davian to obtain the Rabbit's Foot so that the IMF would have cause to launch a preemptive strike against the Middle East in order to "stop the terrorists overseas and spread democracy."
+Musgrave was working with Davian to obtain the Rabbit's Foot so that the IMF would have cause to launch a preemptive strike against an unnamed Middle East country in order to secure the United States' status as sole global superpower while spreading democracy throughout the region.
 Ethan knocks Musgrave unconscious, frees himself, and uses Musgrave's phone to obtain Julia's location.

 With Benji's help, Ethan locates Julia but encounters Davian, who activates the explosive in Ethan's head.
-Ethan fights and kills Davian before freeing Julia.
+Ethan fights Davian, with the two falling into the nearby street.
+Ethan uses the environment to his advantage, and kills Davian by throwing him infront of a semi-truck, before freeing Julia.
 He jerry-rigs an impromptu defibrillator to deactivate the explosive, asking Julia to bring him back and teaching her how to shoot a gun.
-Julia kills a henchman, then Musgrave, who is carrying the Rabbit's Foot, before resuscitating Ethan.
-Ethan finally explains his IMF career to her.
+Julia kills a henchman, then Musgrave, who is carrying the Rabbit's Foot, before resuscitating Ethan, who finally explains his IMF career to her.
 Back in the US, Brassel and others congratulate Ethan as he leaves for his honeymoon with Julia.